 The Chautauqua County Land Bank is a nonprofit corporation, operating under NYS authority, to assist communities within Chautauqua County address the issues of blight caused by vacant, abandoned, condemned, and foreclosed properties.
 Our ultimate goal is to reverse the trend of declining property values and further deterioration of Chautauqua County’s housing and commercial stock by stabilizing neighborhoods, encouraging private investment, and improving the quality of life for citizens throughout the County.

-The mission of the Chautauqua County Land Bank Corporation is to create a county-wide, state-designated land bank to control and manage strategically selected dilapidated residential and commercial properties acquired through a variety of means, including grants from the county tax foreclosure and bank foreclosure process.
+The mission of the Chautauqua County Land Bank Corporation to control and manage strategically selected dilapidated residential and commercial properties acquired through a variety of means, including grants from the county tax foreclosure and bank foreclosure process.
 The Chautauqua County Land Bank Corporation (CCLBC) seeks to minimize the negative impacts that substandard properties and structures have on communities, thereby stabilizing neighborhoods and main streets alike.

 In 2008, seeking to address the issue of an increase in the number and concentration of vacant and abandoned properties impacting neighborhoods across the Chautauqua County, the County Legislature established the Chautauqua County Housing and Neighborhood Trust Fund (HNTF) in the amount of $200,000.
 They also created the Chautauqua County Housing and Neighborhood Trust Fund Task Force which was tasked with devising a strategy to utilize the allocated funding to address the property abandonment and dilapidation problem in Chautauqua County.